GWU-Sweden/gwu-sweden.org/agm2022/index.md

 # Invitation to GWU Sweden's Annual General Meeting 2022

-The 4th Annual General Meeting of GWU Sweden will be held **Thursday, May 31st, 2022, at 19:00** on the GWU Sweden Discord server in the `#meetings` channel.
+The 4th Annual General Meeting of GWU Sweden will be held **Sunday, May 22nd, 2022, at 16:00** on the GWU Sweden Discord server in the `#meetings` channel.

-No motions to bring to a vote have been submitted to the board, so the agenda will be very standard.
+Unless any motions to bring to a vote gets submitted to the board, the agenda will be very standard.
 See attachments below for full details.

 With solidarity,
 Linus and the rest of the board.